-Forget Williamsburg, hipsters looking for a cultural injection should make a beeline for Canada’s largest city for art, food and dive bars by the dozen.
-Ethnic enclaves, a bustling food scene and cool designer stays – there are plenty of reasons to discover Toronto.
+Head to Canada’s largest city for art, food and dive bars by the dozen, oh and the best food – poutine!
+Here you can find a bustling food scene and boutique stays all across the city.
+There are plenty of reasons to discover Toronto.

 19. Burning Man Festival, Nevada